-When a person who has worked and paid Social Security taxes dies, certain members of the family may be eligible for survivors benefits.
+When a person has worked and paid Social Security taxes dies widows widowers and other survivors may be eligible for survivors benefits.

 If your divorced spouse dies, you can receive benefits as a widow or widower if the marriage lasted 10 years or longer and you are age 60 or older (or age 50 if you are disabled.)